rohan472000/GCP-ACE-certification/Sample_Questions/Sample.md

 - Go to Deployment Manager and review settings for deployment of applications.

-- Go to Cloud Shell and run gcloud config list to review the Google Cloud configuration used for deployment. **_Most Voted_**
+- Go to Cloud Shell and run gcloud config list to review the Google Cloud configuration used for deployment. **_Correct Option_**

 48. You want to configure 10 Compute Engine instances for availability when maintenance occurs.
 Your requirements state